Cumming Study Guide

 In this novel, Richardson attempts to legitimize possible means of self-display and self-exploration for women.
 Although Pamela has been successfully get rid of the sins of duplicity and deception, they go on to circulate in the novel, unfailing elements of the 18th century ideology of femininity.

-17. Pamela Character Analysis
+17. The Pamela Debate

-19. Write an essay on the plot structure of pamela
+20. Write an essay on the plot structure of pamela

 Answer: Pamela Andrews is a 15-year-old servant.
 On the death of her mistress, her mistress's son, "Mr. B," begins a series of stratagems designed to seduce her.
 These failing, he abducts her and ultimately threatens to rape her.
 Pamela resists, and soon afterward Mr. B offers marriage—an outcome that Richardson presents as a reward for ...

-24. The Value of Virtue Theme in Pamela
+23. The Value of Virtue Theme in Pamela

 Samuel Richardson's Pamela has the subtitle "Virtue Rewarded," making it clear that virtue is important to the story.
 In the novel, "virtue" is most often synonymous with virginity, reflecting how most of the novel revolves around protagonist Pamela 's efforts to remain a virgin despite the tricks, assaults, and threats of rape from her master, Mr. B.